AkritW/Line-Notify/README.md

-# A Simple Package to Simplify working with Line Notify
+# A Simple Lightweight Package to Simplify working with Line Notify